-As the biggest and most well known city in the United Arab Emirates, Dubai has a reputation for luxurious resorts and towering, modern skyscrapers.
-You can definitely find a slice of grandeur, but there are many other sides to Dubai that you may like to explore.
-This list sets out 8 neighbourhoods in Dubai that you may like to stay in while visiting this cosmopolitan city.
+As the biggest and most well-known city in the United Arab Emirates, Dubai has a reputation for luxurious resorts and towering modern skyscrapers.
+There is much to do here, from visiting some of the top theme parks to dining in the best restaurants with a view - you can definitely find a slice of grandeur, but there are many other sides to Dubai that you may like to explore.
+Looking for the best area to stay in Dubai?
+You’ll find plenty of accommodation, from great Airbnbs in Dubai Marina to hotels with views of Burj Khalifa.
+This list sets out the best neighborhoods in this cosmopolitan city.
+Keep reading if you don’t know where to stay in Dubai, UAE.

 Looking for a hassle-free journey to your accommodation?
 Taxi2Airport is the easiest and most reliable way to get to and from the airport.
 Through secure online payments, you can book your airport transfers in advance, saving up to 35% on your journey.